Worldwide Guide to Women in Leadership

 . (b.
 1932-)

-1974-75 Parliamentary Secretary to the Minister of National Health and Welfare Coline M. Campbell
+1974-75 Parliamentary Secretary of National Health and Welfare Coline M. Campbell

 1975-76 Parliamentary Secretary to the Secretary of State of Canada